 Real estate in Dubai is eye-wateringly lucrative and the Palm Jumeriah is no different – featuring some of the most extravagant hotels, restaurants, and residential buildings.
 You can buy a villa on the Palm from AED 20 million (USD5.4 million).

 #6.
 Dubai has the world’s largest suspended Aquarium

 The Dubai Aquarium tank is the largest suspended aquarium in the world, with a capacity of 10 million liters of water.
 Fitted on the ground level of Dubai Mall, it’s home to more than 33,000 aquatic animals of 200 species.
 It is also home to an enormous number of sand tiger sharks.

 #7.
 The longest gold chain on the planet

 Dubai is synonymous with gold, so they have gold-related world records.
 The Dubai celebration chain is about 5km long and weighs about 240 kgs.
 It was made to commemorate 20 years of the Dubai shopping festival.
 This 22-karat gold chain was made in 45 days by 100 crafters.

 #8.
-The largest airport terminal in the world
+Dubai International has the largest airport terminal in the world

-Dubai International Airport is enormous, and given its strategic location, it’s one of the world’s busiest airports.
+One of the most interesting facts about Dubai airport: Dubai International Airport is enormous, and given its strategic location, it’s one of the world’s busiest airports.
 So naturally it has the world’s largest terminal.
 Terminal 3 of the airport features a swimming pool, jacuzzi, gym, and Zen gardens.
-The airport is the second busiest in Asia and offers the fastest Wi-Fi than any other airport.
+The airport is the second busiest in Asia and offers faster Wi-Fi than any other airport.